julsraemy/prezi/md/pia-ringvorlesung-2024.md

 # LOUD Standards

-## IIIF
+### IIIF

-* IIIF facilitates the sharing of high-resolution images and audiovisual content through a series of specifications.
+* IIIF facilitates the sharing of high-resolution image-based content through a series of specifications.
+It also makes use of some resource types defined by the Web Annotation Data Model.
+Semantic metadata can be linked from IIIF resources via `seeAlso`.

-## Web Annotation Data Model
+### Web Annotation Data Model

 * The Web Annotation Data Model provides a standard for creating and sharing annotations across various platforms.

-## Linked Art
+###  Linked Art

 * Linked Art provides a model and an API for semantically describing cultural heritage.
+With this specification, it is possible as well to describe web services such as IIIF.

 <!--